 Computer Network Architect

 Database administrators use their knowledge of database management systems to administer, test and implement computer databases.
 They may also implement security measures and back up content in case sites crash.
-According to the BLS, professionals in this category earned an average annual salary of $84,250 as of May 2015, and were expected to see an employment growth of 11 percent over the 2014-2024 decade.
+According to the BLS, professionals in this category earned an average annual salary of $92,030 as of May 2018, and were expected to see a faster than average employment growth of 9 percent over the 2018-2028 decade.

 A network and computer systems administrator oversees the security and networking of a company's computer systems, where they are responsible for installing software and hardware and performing maintenance duties when necessary.
 Computer network architects specialize in designing and setting up network systems for various purposes, such as for organizational and global communications.
 Database administrators focus on computer databases, where they monitor and manage a company's databases and back up content as needed.